Transfer Learning (Il)liquidity: Proofs

-Let $\mathcal{M}$ denote the class of deep max-affine surrogates realizable by the $L$-layer architecture (set $T_\ell=0$ for all layers, allow arbitrary $A^{(\ell)},b^{(\ell)}$, and $\alpha^{(\ell)}\ge0$).
-By Theorem \ref{ybar_pwma}, $\mathcal{M}$ is the set of finite pointwise maxima of affine functions (max-affine functions).
+Let $\mathcal{M}$ denote all the possible deep max-affine surrogate functions that one can create with a Deep-LSE estimator with $L$ layers, and $\alpha^{(\ell)}>0$.
 As a consequence, max-affine functions for continuous convex functions are dense on compact convex sets \cite{huang2020convex}.
 Hence, for any $\eta>0$, there exist parameters such that